Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Summary and perspectives

-The ultimate goal of GRANDProto300 and GRAND@Auger is to validate the autonomous radio-detection of inclined extensive air showers in GRAND, expected from ultra-high-energy cosmic rays, neutrinos, and gamma rays.
-This detection, triggered by no signal other than radio, and with a high efficiency, is essential to the goals of GRAND.
+To adapt to local conditions and explore optimal designs for the final GRAND setup, the prototype array at each site featured a few different approaches to hardware and software.
+Throughout 2023, GRANDProto300 and GRAND@Auger were commissioned using daily data monitoring.
+The arrays have remained largely operational for about two years.
+Early data demonstrate that both systems can trigger on weak radio-frequency signals and are able to handle trigger rates up to 1 kHz.
+We provide a first characterization of the electromagnetic background and noise present at each site.
+The Galactic synchrotron emission is measured at both prototypes and will be used to refine the calibration of the GRAND detection units.
+In GP300, there are fewer RFI sources compared to G@A. Nonetheless, the configuration at each site is such that baseline levels of the PSDs are the same for both prototype arrays, around $10^{-2}$~mV$^2$~MHz$^{-1}$.

+The GRAND Collaboration aims to achieve its goals while keeping its carbon footprint low~\cite{Aujoux:2021kub}.
+Following the life cycle analysis of the current prototype GRAND DUs~\cite{carbon_footprint_GRAND}, we have identified two design modifications that will decrease the environmental impact of the experiment.
+First, changing the alloy composition of our mechanical structure's stainless steel~\cite{carbon_footprint_GRAND} would lower the impact by 66\%.
+Secondly, using longer duration batteries would diminish the impact almost linearly.
+These design changes will be integrated into the preparation for the production of the next batch of antennas that will be deployed to complete the GRANDProto300 array.

+Future stages of the GRAND experiment will face diverse environmental and electromagnetic background and noise conditions, due to the multiple geographical locations.
+The demonstrated adaptability of the GRAND hardware and software indicates the feasibility of combining data from the different arrays.
+This is essential for achieving full-sky coverage and large-scale exposure of future stages of GRAND.
 Presently, the data collected by GRANDProto300 and GRAND@Auger are being searched for air showers initiated by ultra-high-energy cosmic rays.
-In GRANDProto300, we have identified the first cosmic-ray candidates~\cite{Lavoisier:2025ase, Guelfand:2025hqr, Ferriere:2025csu, Gulzow:2025hyc, Benoit-Levy:2025rcq, Zhang:2025ssu}.
-In GRAND@Auger, the detection of cosmic-ray candidates is being validated through their coincident detection by the Pierre Auger Observatory~\cite{deErrico:2025fvj}.
+In GRANDProto300, we have identified the first cosmic-ray candidates~\cite{Lavoisier:2025ase, Guelfand:2025hqr, Ferriere:2025csu}.
+In GRAND@Auger, the detection of cosmic-ray candidates is validated through their coincident detection by the Pierre Auger Observatory and a first candidate has been observed~\cite{deErrico:2025qsa}.